Vale of TearsPart Six: Fallout from Grief

 Fallout from Grief – In the Immediate Aftermath

-ONE MOMENT IT WAS AN ORDINARY DAY in the south of Russia, the next a nuclear disaster was under way that would ultimately impact regions thousands of miles away.
+ONE MOMENT IT WAS AN ORDINARY DAY in the south of Russia – and then a nuclear catastrophe occurred that would impact regions thousands of miles away.
 Even now, many years after the event, lives are still being affected by the meltdown of the Chernobyl reactor.
-As we shall be seeing in this section, the fallout from grief sometimes feel almost “nuclear.”
+As we shall be seeing in this section, the fallout from grief sometimes feel almost ‘nuclear.’

 Abraham went to mourn for Sarah and to weep over her.

-At the very time when grieving people find themselves obliged to shoulder many additional responsibilities, a new grief may come their way when certain friends appear conspicuous by their absence.
-In the case of a spouse dying, people who related to them as a couple often prove less welcoming now that they are single again.
-Unexpected awkwardness and even jealousies surface, with some people regarding them now as a potential threat to their own relation-ships.
-Needless to say, this merely increases their sense of no longer belonging.
+At the very time when grieving people find themselves obliged to shoulder many additional responsibilities, new griefs may come their way when certain friends prove more conspicuous by their absence than their reassuring presence.
+In the case of a spouse dying, people who related to you as a couple often prove decidedly less welcoming now that you are single again, with unexpected awkwardness and even jealousies surfacing, as some people start to regard them now as a potential threat to their own relationships.
+Needless to say, such things merely serve to increase the sense of no longer belonging.

-Almost everybody these days pays lip-service to the idea that mourners should be encouraged to express their emotions, but the language they use to describe how they are “coping” often reveals that deep down we fear that we are still expected to adhere to a very different set of values.
-When they speak of the bereaved “breaking down” and “weeping uncontrollably,” it may seem to imply that the person concerned would have done better to have held themselves together.
+Most people these days pay at least lip-service to the idea that mourners should be encouraged to express their emotions, but the language so many of us instinctively resort to often reveals that deep down we fear that we are still expected to adhere to a very different set of values.
+When someone speaks of the bereaved “breaking down” or “weeping uncontrollably,” for example, is there not often an underlying implication that the person concerned would have done better to have held themselves together?

 Let’s not forget that something tremendously important has happened.
-A human life has reached its conclusion, and it is right that we should mark the occasion.
-Since death is the ultimate statistic (one out of one people die), funerals are a good time to remind those of us who still have time to run on our “lease on life” about the One who has the right to call in this “lease.”
+A human life has reached its conclusion, and it is right that we should mark the occasion and respect the fallout.
+Since death is the ultimate statistic (one out of one people die!) funerals are a good time to remind those who still have time left to run on their “lease on life” about the One who has the right to call in this “lease” at any point.

 It is customary nowadays, either at the funeral or at a memorial service, to celebrate the life and achievements of the departed.
 The aim is to create an occasion which will be uplifting at the time and memorable in retrospect.
 This means having the courage to go beyond the sentimental to proclaim the eternal Gospel of Jesus in the face of death.
-Our concern is to pray divine comfort for those left behind, as well as to call all present – who may have but the haziest idea of what a relationship with the Lord Jesus is all about – of the reality of the heavenly Kingdom.
+Our concern is therefore both to pray divine comfort for those left behind, and to remind those present – who may have but the haziest idea of what a relationship with the Lord Jesus is all about – of the reality of the heavenly Kingdom.

-As well as doing our best to ensure that the bereaved person will continue to be surrounded with a network of caring people who will continue to be there when the post-funeral sandwiches have been consumed, and any initial flurry of help and support has died down, it is still important to do our best to help everyone to realise that the loss itself is final.
-To aid you in your preparations at what is likely to be a highly stressful time, we have included some links to provide suitable material for such events.1
+As well as doing our best to ensure that the bereaved person will continue to be surrounded with a network of caring people who will still to be there when the post-funeral sandwiches have been consumed, and any initial flurry of help and support has died down, it is still important to do our best to help everyone to realise that the loss itself is final.
+To aid our preparations in this respect at what is likely to be a highly stressful time, we have included some links to suitable material for such events.1

-An increasing number of people are choosing to have an initial service in a crematorium, attended by close friends and family, and then to hold a special memorial service later.3
+An increasing number of people are choosing to have an initial service in a crematorium – attended by close friends and family – and then later to hold a special memorial service later.3

-Bearing in mind the power of music to draw people upwards to God and away from themselves, the musical side of the funeral service can be as important as the prayers prayed and the words spoken, for, as we saw in the section “The Power of Music.”
-Music is its own language, and God uses it to touch parts of our being that words alone cannot reach.
+Bearing in mind the power of music to draw people upwards to God and away from themselves, the musical side of the funeral service is often as important as the prayers prayed and the words that are spoken.
+As we saw in the section “The Power of Music,” music is its own language, and God uses it to touch parts of our being that words alone cannot reach.
 Rosalind and I would certainly want our passing to glory to be marked in such a way.

 Reflect and Pray